 If you are a big fan of Hiking, rock climbing, swimming outside, nature, architecture, you will love Cuenca!
 So remember your hiking boots and swimming costume.

 Breakfast!
 Head to Cafebar martina for the biggest toastada you ever ate in your entire life!

-However, of course there are times when you simply want to jump into the Rio Jucàr and sit in the grass beside it without making the effort of the fake beach.
+However, of course there are times when you simply want to jump into the Rio Jucàr and sit in the grass beside it without making the effort of going inside the fake beach.
 I spent many days drinking beers by the river, jumping off the rocks, enjoying the sun and the nature.
 One of my favourite bars is also along side the river and away from the main town, head to Terraza Del Jucar for some great drinks and amazing amounts of free tapas to go with them!

-As I said, Cuenca is amazing for Hiking and for me it was really nice to be around a different atmosphere than the big city life of Madrid or Beach life of Valencia.
+As I said, Cuenca is amazing for Hiking and for me it was really nice to be around a different atmosphere than the big city life of Madrid or Valencia.
 It’s fairly hot but there is a lot of shade from the trees and so many beautiful walks around the city.
 Here are some of my favourites.

-The old town of Cuenca is definitely the most important part, and don’t be put off by the steep walk up to it (it’s good for your thighs) as the view at the top is worth it.
-You can see most of the city from there and the buildings are incredible to see, especially the famous Hanging Houses which were build over a steep drop and have an overhang, a little scary to say the least!
+The old town of Cuenca is definitely the most important part, and don’t be put off by the steep walk up to it (it’s good for your thighs) as the view at the top is definitely worth it.
+You can see most of the city from there and the buildings are incredible to see, especially the famous Hanging Houses which were built over a steep drop and have an overhang, a little scary to say the least!

 What to do During the Night

 I went for dinner in the pizza restaurant Piccolo at the bottom of the old town and it was a really nice place.